Kenneth J. Vanko

 By sending this email, you confirm that you have read and understand this notice.

-Mr. Vanko’s practice focuses on competition litigation, particularly in the areas of restrictive covenants, trade secret misappropriation, employee raiding, fiduciary duty compliance, partnership dissolution and dissociation, deceptive trade practices, and shareholder direct and derivative actions relating to deadlock, oppression and freeze-outs.
+Mr. Vanko’s practice focuses on competition litigation, particularly in the areas of restrictive covenants, trade secret misappropriation, employee raiding, fiduciary duty compliance, partnership dissolution and dissociation, deceptive trade practices, and shareholder direct and derivative actions relating to deadlock and oppression.

 Mr. Vanko counsels and advises employees, executives and business owners on issues pertaining to competitive business transitions in a wide range of industries.
 He strives to address potential transition disputes early to avoid and manage risk from an optimal position.

 Mr. Vanko also coordinates and manages the firm’s chancery litigation practice and has extensive experience prosecuting and defending proceedings for injunctions and other equitable relief in state and federal courts.
 Finally, he drafts and negotiates contracts related to employment, professional services, licensing, distribution, and intellectual property protection.

 Mr. Vanko joined Clingen Callow & McLean in 2001.
 His broad experience includes:

 - Obtained several preliminary injunctions in restrictive covenant disputes on behalf of publicly-traded industrial supplier against two former sales agents